Fall Prevention and Management

 If the victim can get up, consider grabbing a chair to help the person get into a semi-seated position.
 Place yourself behind the victim, gain a firm grip on their hands, and help them into a kneeling position.

-How Nurses Can Help
+How Can Nurses Help Reduce Falls?

 Nurses will most likely work with patients in hospitals, whether their patients are there because of a fall or not.
 Universal fall precautions will need to be implemented by nurses to mitigate the risks of falling.
 To learn these skills, and to make a larger impact, nurses can consider becoming Family Nurse Practitioners to decrease the risk of patient falls, counsel patients who have a fear of falling, give care, and provide valuable advice when working with older patients.